blbadger/blbadger.github.io/neural-networks.md

 ### Learning does not equate to global minimization of a cost function during training

-The above experimental results are quite interesting because they suggest that, for deep learning models of quite different architecture, a model's ability to generalize depends not only on the model's parameters $\theta$ and the family of functions that it can approximate given its architecture $F_j$ but also on the choice of input $x$.
-Furthermore, the input $x$ is capable of inducing overfitting in a model employing extensive measures to prevent this phenomenon (L2 regularization, batch normalization) but a different input results in minimal overfitting (in the same epoch number) in a model that has none of these measures (nor any other regularizers separate from the model architecture itself).
+The above experimental results are quite interesting because they suggest that, for deep learning models of quite different architecture, a model's ability to generalize depends not only on the model's parameters $\theta$ and the family of functions that it can approximate given its possible outputs $O_n(\theta; a)$ but also on the choice of input $a$.
+Furthermore, the input $a$ is capable of inducing overfitting in a model employing extensive measures to prevent this phenomenon (L2 regularization, batch normalization) but a different input results in minimal overfitting (in the same epoch number) in a model that has none of these measures (nor any other regularizers separate from the model architecture itself).

 Why is this the input so important to the behavior of the network?